GEEGABYTE1/Leaf-Editor-/README.md

 Commands involving files will work only if there is a logged in user.

 Some commands may not support other commands.
-For example,
+For example, /remove_file does not support the /add file.

+You can import other .txt files into the database.
+In order to do that, the files must be in the same directory as the program file.

+Made in Python 🐍